-El año de gracia 2021 (Cartel de papel)
+El año de gracia 2024 (Cuaderno de papel paquete de 25)

 LTP’s circular display of the liturgical year makes its key features easily understandable.
 We can see at a glance the liturgical seasons in their characteristic colors, Sundays on the outer rim, and the days and weeks radiating from the center.

 Use the El año de gracia notebook version in many ways:

 - Use as handouts for children and adults in classrooms or in catechetical or formation sessions to teach about the liturgical year.

 - Give (or sell) laminated copies to households in the parish and school to use as placemats.

 - Along with the poster calendar, post one in every classroom, meeting room, and in the church vestibule to teach about the liturgical year.

 - Present to first communicants and confirmation candidates in preparation sessions.